P.O. Box 607

 UFPJ was a co-sponsoring organization of the April 25, 2004 "March for Women's Lives" held in Washington, D.C., a rally that advocated unrestricted access to taxpayer-funded abortion-on-demand.

-In July 2005, UFPJ joined a coalition including individuals and organizations such as Eve Ensler, Gloria Steinem, Code Pink, Not In Our Name, the Center for Constitutional Rights, and the Culture Project -- who together demanded the closure of the Guantánamo Bay prison camp and an "immediate independent investigation into the widespread allegations of abuse taking place there."
+In July 2005, UFPJ joined a coalition including individuals and organizations such as Eve Ensler, Gloria Steinem, the Center for Constitutional Rights, Code Pink, the Culture Project, and Not In Our Name -- who together demanded the closure of the Guantánamo Bay prison camp and an "immediate independent investigation into the widespread allegations of abuse taking place there."
 On January 11, 2008, UFPJ helped lead a Washington, DC rally again calling for the prison camp's closure.
 Among the co-sponsors and endorsers were Action LA, After Downing Street, the American Civil Liberties Union, Amnesty International, the Bill of Rights Defense Committee, the Center for Constitutional Rights, Code Pink, Global Exchange, the National Religious Campaign Against Torture, Pax Christi USA, Peace Action, Peace Majority Report, Progressive Democrats of America, Psychologists for Social Responsibility, U.S. Campaign to End the Israeli Occupation, Veterans For Peace, the War Resisters League, Women Against War, the Women's International League for Peace and Freedom, and World Can't Wait.

 UFPJ has campaigned against American support for Israel's construction of an anti-terrorist security fence in the West Bank, which it describes as an illegal "apartheid wall" that violates the civil and human rights of Palestinians.